geschnee/ai-talkmaster/readme.md

 An [example notecard](lsl-scripts/llm-parameters.notecard) is located in the lsl-scripts directory.

-The following parameters are only used/required with the AI Talkmaster endpoints when generating an audio stream:
+The following parameters are only used with the AI Talkmaster endpoints when generating an audio stream:
 * audio_model
 * audio_instructions
 * audio_voice